Loke Cheng Kim: Other passions in life

-Loke was also an art lover collector, and had a green thumb.
-She was extremely fond of flowers and was known to have arranged the flowers in the Cathay Chinese Restaurant herself on many special occasions.
-Soft-spoken but steely, Loke was a generous philanthropist all her life.
+Loke was also an art lover collector, and had a passion for gardening.
+She was known to have arranged the flowers in the Cathay Chinese Restaurant herself on many special occasions.

 From as long as Loke herself can remember, her mother Soon Kui Sim insisted that girls must become literate and having an education.
 This quality rubbed off on Loke, and for most her life she devoted much of her time to social welfare and education of children especially girls.
 Yuen Peng remembers her mother had helped two girls from St. Hilda's School in Katong and putting them through university education in Australia.
 She was President of the Singapore Chinese Ladies' Association, and of the Chinese Women's Athletic Association before the war, and President of the Chinese Relief Fund Ladies' Section in Kuala Lumpur when the Second Sino-Japanese War broke out.

 Loke was known to enjoy her food, especially Peranakan food, a legacy of her Penang heritage and practised tai chi everyday until ill health disabled her.
 Even in her retirement years she was very active in all her businesses and continued to make stock investments.
 Loke's shrewdness and determination had been a great influence on the life of her son Loke Wan Tho, till the end of his life.
 In spite of her canniness, Loke was a very ethical woman, especially towards honesty and fair dealing and she held to what she said to others.

 Loke died in 1981 at the age of 86.
 In memory of her lifetime of philanthropy, the Loke Cheng Kim Foundation in Singapore continues the tradition of helping needy students to pursue further education in foreign universities overseas, with the Loke Cheng Kim Scholarship.
 The Saint Andrew's Junior College Singapore also named one of their halls Loke Cheng Kim Hall in memory of Loke.